Kamal Ruhayyim

-Kamal Ruhayyim (Arabic: كمال رحيم) (born 1947) is an Egyptian writer.
+Kamal Ruhayyim (1947 – 29 September 2023) was an Egyptian writer.
 He obtained a doctorate in law from Cairo University, before pursuing a career in law enforcement (police and Interpol).
 As an author, he is best known for the Galal trilogy, which consist of Diary of a Jewish Muslim, Days in the Diaspora and Menorahs and Minarets.
 All three books have been translated by Sarah Enany and published by AUC Press.
+Ruhayyim died on 29 September 2023, at the age of 76.